Robson96/scitoolkitbr/README.md

 ## 🧾 Licença

-Este projeto será disponibilizado sob a licença MIT (ou outra de sua escolha).
+Este projeto será disponibilizado sob a licença MIT.